SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 She spins the pink book in her magic.

-"Luckily for her, her pink book friend had to stay the night, and they wanted to do something together."
+"Luckily for her, her pink book friend had to stay the night, so they could do something together."

 She spins the purple book now.

 "She asked if they could go on a fake date.
-She thought if she could go on a pretend date, maybe by the end she would have the courage to ask her friend out."
+She thought if she could go through the motions of a date, maybe by the end she would have the courage to ask her friend out."

 She puts the books together and moves them in a circle around the frame.